Hired to Hunt Yourself

-- In Deus Ex: Human Revolution, Jensen receives emails about office thefts which give passcodes to said offices.
+- In Deus Ex: Human Revolution, Adam Jensen, the Sarif Industries corporate security chief, receives emails about office thefts which give passcodes to said offices.
 When you plunder more stuff, more emails arrive about further thefts.

 - Scott Shelby of Heavy Rain pretends that he's been hired by the families of the Origami Killer's victims in order to interview the parents of his latest victims and gather any evidence that might be left behind.
 This claim actually comes back to bite him in one ending of the game.
 Lauren (if she survives) does the legwork, learns that no one hired him, and realizes what he's done.
 She guns Shelby down in the street.